xlnwel/blog/docs/_posts/2020-10-14-hide-and-seek.md

   </style>
 </figure>

-Open AI et al. found a relationship between environment randomness and skill emergence: As the amount of randomness is reduced, fewer stages of skill progression emerges, and with at times less sophisticated strategies (e.g., hiders learn to run away and use boxes as moveable shields)
+Open AI et al. 2019 found a relationship between environment randomness and skill emergence: As the amount of randomness is reduced, fewer stages of skill progression emerges, and with at times less sophisticated strategies (e.g., hiders learn to run away and use boxes as moveable shields)

 ### Comparison to Intrinsic Motivation

-Open AI et al. compare behaviors learned in hide-and-seek to two intrinsic motivation methods: [count-based exploration]({{ site.baseurl }}{% post_url 2019-03-14-exploration %}) and [RND]({{ site.baseurl }}{% post_url 2019-03-21-RND %}).
+Open AI et al. 2019 compare behaviors learned in hide-and-seek to two intrinsic motivation methods: [count-based exploration]({{ site.baseurl }}{% post_url 2019-03-14-exploration %}) and [RND]({{ site.baseurl }}{% post_url 2019-03-21-RND %}).
 They found the agent learned in multi-agent setting exhibits more human-interpretable behavior

 ### Transferability

-In order to evaluate agent's capabilities, OpenAI et al. experiments several benchmark intelligence tests that use the same observation and action spaces as hide and seek.
+In order to evaluate agent's capabilities, OpenAI et al. 2019 experiments several benchmark intelligence tests that use the same observation and action spaces as hide and seek.
 They examine whether pretraining agents in hide and seek and then fine-tuning them on the evaluation suite leads to faster convergence or improved overall performance.
 For all tasks, fine-tuning only happens at the final dense layer and layernorm for both the policy and value networks.
 The experiments shows the agent transfer well on some tasks, e.g., navigation tasks,  but fails on the others.
 These results implies that the agent's learning skill representations are entangled and difficult to fine-tune.
-Similar experiments were conducted at different stage of emergence, they found the agent's memory improves through training as indicated by performance in the navigation tasks; however, performance in the manipulation tasks is uncorrelated, and performance in object counting changes seems transient with respect to source hide-and-seek performance.
+Similar experiments were conducted at different stage of emergence, they found the agent's memory improves through training as indicated by performance in the navigation tasks; however, performance in the manipulation tasks is uncorrelated, and performance in object counting changes seems transient; it performed well during phase 1 but lost this ability in the later phase.

+## References

+Baker, Bowen, Ingmar Kanitscheider, Todor Markov, Yi Wu, Glenn Powell, Bob McGrew, and Igor Mordatch.
+2019.
+“Emergent Tool Use From Multi-Agent Autocurricula.” http://arxiv.org/abs/1909.07528.